-We started Living Deeply Foundation in 2015, a registered 501(c)(3) non-profit to help teach and fund Yoga and Meditation programs, to bring balance and peace to the body and mind.
+We started Living Deeply Foundation in 2015, a registered 501(c)(3) non-profit to help teach and fund Yoga programs, to bring balance and peace to the body and mind.

-As part of this vision, we have been sharing simple yet powerful practices in easy to understand format, that helped us in our own inner spiritual journey.
-Short practices that can bring peace and joy to everyday life.
+As part of this vision, we have been sharing simple practices in easy to understand format.
+Short practices that might bring peace and joy to everyday life.

 My Nani and my Mom always used only a mix of rosewater, glycerin and fresh lemon for all moisturizing needs head to toe.
 They made it fresh every week, and that’s all I used for almost three decades of my early life until I came to the United States.